The Best Digital Piano in the market – Update 2018

 1. Yаmаhа YPG-235 Digital piano

 - Superb sound reproduction as expected from Yamaha.
-The XGlite voices, as well as the powered speakers have their own woofer and tweeter arrangement.
-All that help to produce excellent music with absolute clarity and volume.
+The XGlite voices, as well as the powered speakers, have their own woofer and tweeter arrangement.
+All that helps to produce excellent music with absolute clarity and volume.

-- Perfect digital piano from beginners to pros.
+- It is the perfect digital piano for beginners and pros.
 Beginners can learn along with the YAHAMA YES suite.
-Experienced users can quickly produce and record tracks on their favourite DAW.
+Experienced users can quickly produce and record tracks on their favorite DAW.